 The importance of both knowledge and proper marketing in the field of American antiques cannot be overstated, and there is no greater example of this than the field of American stoneware and redware.
 The difference in price between a piece attributed correctly to a specific maker and one cataloged with an unknown origin can literally be thousands of dollars.
 Likewise, the difference in price between an object that has been properly marketed and one that has not can be staggering.
-We have proven time and again that our knowledge, experience, long-standing relationships with buyers, and ability to attract new bidders results in a very strong auction environment.
+We have proven time and again that our knowledge, experience, long-standing relationships with buyers, and ability to attract new bidders results in an ideal auction environment.